search

 Displaying the ID in the Second Column

-Currently, the ID column appears somewhere in the last column.
-But what if we wanted to display the ID after the first column column for convenience (after the checkbox column)?
+By default, the ID column appears as the last column.
+But what if you want to display it right after the checkbox column for convenience?

-Theoretically, we could merge the columns array with our new array, but since the first column is the checkbox (the first element in the original array) it’s a bit tricky, and that’s because we want the ID column to appear after the checkbox column.
-So we’ll still merge the arrays, but before we do that, we are going to split the arrays.
+You could merge the columns array with your new array, but since the first column is the checkbox (the first element in the original array), it requires an extra step.
+You want the ID column to appear after the checkbox, so you need to split the array first.

-A look at the code should clarify the operation better, and the result is shown in the image below:
+A look at the code should make this clearer.
+The result is shown in the image below:

 add_filter( 'manage_posts_columns', 'sv_add_id_column', 5 );